quixio/quix-samples/python/sources/sql_cdc/README.md

 # SQL Change Data Capture (CDC)

-[This](https://github.com/quixio/quix-samples/tree/main/python/sources/sql_cdc) SQL Change Detection Capture (CDC) project will stream changes detected in your SQL Server database to a Quix topic.
+[This sample code](https://github.com/quixio/quix-samples/tree/main/python/sources/sql_cdc) demonstrates how to capture and stream changes happening in a SQL database table to a Kafka topic

-It uses sqlite as a temporary storage to track the latest timestamp and QuixStreams Producer to publish data changes to kafka.
+It uses sqlite as a temporary storage to track the latest timestamp and QuixStreams Producer to publish data changes to Kafka.

 ## How to run